makella6315/Portfolio/README.md

 ## Interests

 I am particularly interested in mechatronics, the application of robotics in manufacturing, product design, and research, design and testing.
-After obtaining my Bachelor's degree,  I hope to return to a university to work towards earning a Master's degree in engineering.
+After obtaining my Bachelor's degree,  I hope to return to university to work towards earning a Master's degree in engineering.

 ## Contact